-In Documents you can consolidate several document types in a journal or apply continuous numbering within a period.
+Within Documents, you can consolidate several document types in a journal or apply continuous numbering within a period.

 As a result, developers use object types as Lego parts to build applications of their own.
-Apart from other solutions that contain “abstract” elements, we offer parts with a specific purpose in mind like “wheels,” “windows,” or “doors.”
+Apart from other solutions that contain “abstract” elements, we offer “parts” with a specific purpose in mind like “wheels,” “windows,” or “doors.”

 But more important is that such an approach pulls together the language of developers and business people (or analysts).
 The importance of a language that both parties can equally understand is well described in Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans.
 Applied object types are easy to understand for non-developers, making it easy for analysts, customers, and developers to discuss project functionality.
 It is pretty common to have business persons or analysts with no experience in software development but capable of describing the task with 1C:Enterprise applied object types.

 So why don’t we complement our applied object types with common tables?
-Well… It is a good question.
+Well, it is a good question.
 And we are still looking for the answer.

 It looks tempting on the one hand.
 Seems to be a good solution for cases where subjects do not ideally fit into predefined applied object types.
 How much easier it would be with developers!
 We could say, “Here is your simple table.
 Do whatever you think fit.”
 But on the other hand, this will leave our standard mechanisms clueless.
 How do they pick a proper way to process data with no data semantics included?
 Though, to some extent, you can do it like this even now.
 Technically, we apply it to external sources.
 But in this case, we stay limited to simple tables that contain no information on a subject.
 The system can process them, but some functionality is lost.